International company

 International accident rate indexes

-With this service, Mutua Universal aims to facilitate the externalisation processes of member companies in the construction sector.
+With this service, from Mutua Universal want to provide processes of externalisation of associated companies of the construction sector .
 Given that Spanish accident rate indicators are not comparable with other countries, it is a good idea to establish a conversion mechanism to order to use equivalent data provided by non-Spanish companies.

 Mutua Universal in collaboration with the National Construction Confederation have developed a comparative study with regard to the systems applied in Spain and in the USA (as a reference country at global level), obtaining a conversion mechanism that takes into account the differences related to the methodology and practices of notification, computation and recording of work-related injuries used by these countries.